Friday, November 28, 2025

 https://www.youtube.com/watch?v=T4BTFMhNsfk

 So originally, this video was supposed to cover that place I want to go in my old stomping grounds, Wana Pizza, but decided to make it Boss' Pizza & Chicken instead.
-How ironic that being around those people in big places at my old stomping grounds to bolster seeking my old friends and the Lerner and Rowe 222-2222 phone number on screen would apply to this.
+How ironic that being around those people in big places at my old stomping grounds to bolster seeking my old friends and Lerner and Rowe's 222-2222 phone number on screen would apply to this.

 I was able to put the whole Cooper Gang together, including the new gal from Hawaii between Penelope and Sly.
 Her name is Moana and this character's name is NOT affiliated with Disney in any way, shape or form or appear in any of the games.
 You need to understand this.
 Also, I have the next Old Man Sly in the works that is gonna be big.
 Keep your eyes peeled for that.
 Of course, Hawaii being a charming place I want to visit since I conquered my fear of flying is because of its names that originate there.
 However, nothing in that has ever got as close as it did with the part where I watched Moana 2 and the live action Lilo and Stitch remake, so I listened to Yasuo's theme in 2XKO for honor.
 Great movies by the way.

 The process of releasing PS2 games is turning out to be smooth so far and had not backfired.
 Not one time.
 If I recall correctly, they have been releasing a lot of PS2 games so far to make things up, especially when PlayStation turned 30, three new PS2 games were revealed with a little bit of Sly Cooper news and it became a big win for us.
+See, I loved some of these games as a kid and been holding dearly to my heart today.
+Even the ones that are revolutionary.

-Japanese companies developing games on the PS2 led to releasing games by NIS, Square Enix and other companies.
+Japanese companies developing games on the PS2 led to releasing games by NIS, Square Enix, Bandai Namco and other companies.
 There is a vast majority of games released on the Japanese market.
 The GameCube also did do somewhat well in the Japanese market, but the original Xbox however, didn't do well in the Japanese market because the system was well-liked in the American market.
 This exposed why the PS2 became the bestselling system in the 6th generation because it was developer-friendly like the PS1.

-Couple things to conclude with on what makes the PS2 generation the best generation like other consoles in the 6th generation is first off, the use of elements and things like Dolby Pro Logic II, Sofdec, ADX and THX, advanced power and games produced by nostalgic defunct video game companies.
-These respective elements have less room for error and their respective logos were present in retro 3D generations.
+Now let's go on to the next thing, nostalgic video game companies.
 I have to stress out nostalgic defunct video game companies.
-What do I mean is that I'm talking about nostalgic companies that went defunct during the PS2 and PS3 generations, like Midway, THQ, Universal (not the movie company), Namco, SquareSoft, Enix, Koei and Tecmo.
+What do I mean is that I'm talking about nostalgic companies that started developing games on the 3rd generation-era and went defunct during the 5th, 6th and 7th generation eras, like Midway, THQ, Universal (not the movie company), Namco, SquareSoft, Enix, Koei and Tecmo.
 The ones that aren't nostalgic are SEGA, EA, Activision, Ubisoft, Bandai Namco, Square Enix, Koei Tecmo, and WB Games.
-They aren't considered as nostalgic because they are still prevalent and around in today's market, especially in this generation.
+They aren't considered as nostalgic because they are still prevalent and around in today's market and in this generation.

 I prefer to play my oldies on PS5 rather than buying a PS2 or PS1 and its games because downloading classics on PS5 and PS4 is much faster and they have shorter load times when playing them in any of the modern systems.
 You don't even have to purchase a PS2 and its physical games.
 Heck, Tekken 3 launched in the classics catalog and this was met with excitement from nostalgic gamers.